YilinGao/breakout/DESIGN.md

  	Because all classes of items in the game are wrappers of the JavaFX class `ImageView`, all items are assumed to be rectangles when determining their positions, and detecting possible collisions.

- 	Items are pinned down on the scene by the `(x, y)` coordinates of their f vertices.
-Collisions between items are detected by comparing `(x, y)` coordinates of their four vertices.
+ 	Items are pinned down on the scene by the `(x, y)` coordinates of their four vertices.
+Collisions between items are detected by comparing the coordinates of their vertices.